 Gifts of published material

-Gifted material becomes the property of the University of Melbourne.
+Please note that gifted material becomes the property of the University of Melbourne.
 Such gifts will be integrated into the existing collections, and cannot be claimed back at a later date.
-They are subject to the same conditions as existing collections, including processing, retention, location, use and disposal
+They are subject to the same conditions as existing collections, including processing, retention, location, use and disposal.

 Cultural Gifts Program and Cultural Bequests Program